sumon01914/laravel-easy-installer/README.md

 | Package Manager      | Composer | Recommended version 2.x                        |
 | Ports                | 80 / 443 | Must be open in the server firewall            |

+**Copy Source Files**
+1. Place source in: C:/xampp/htdocs/installer
+2. Unzip and ensure contents are directly inside the installer/ directory: